Our delicious Smoked Chili Recipe is full of smokey flavor and is perfect for a chilly game day afternoon or cozy dinner!

 Instructions

-Meat + Onions: Break apart the ground beef and place on a foil-lined baking sheet with the chopped onions.
+Meat + Onions: Break apart 1.5 pounds ground beef and place on a foil-lined baking sheet with the chopped onions.
 Place the entire pan on the smoker for 1 hour.

-Make Chili Base: Meanwhile, bring a large dutch oven to a medium-high heat and add the olive oil.
+Make Chili Base: Meanwhile, bring a large dutch oven to a medium-high heat and add 1 tablespoon extra virgin olive oil.
 Swirl to coat bottom of the pan.
-Add garlic and move around until fragrant.
-Add tomatoes, tomato paste, kidney beans, bay leaf, chili powder, cumin, garlic powder, onion powder, salt, pepper, broth or water.
+Add 1 tablespoon garlic and move around until fragrant.
+Add 28 ounces whole tomatoes, 6 ounces tomato paste, 15 ounces red kidney beans (drained), 1 bay leaf, 2-3 tablespoons chili powder, 1/2 teaspoon cumin, 1/2 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon kosher salt, 1/4 teaspoon ground black pepper, & 1 cup beef broth or water.
 Stir to combine and bring to a simmer, covered.

 Add Meat: Carefully remove the meat and onions from the smoker and transfer into the chili pot.
 Break up into smaller pieces.
 Stir to combine, cover, and simmer for 30 minutes.

-Final Smoke: Place the entire pot on the smoker and let it smoke at 190 degrees F for 1-3 hours - uncovered, stirring occasionally.
+Final Smoke: Place the entire pot on the smoker and let it smoke at 190℉ for 1-3 hours - uncovered, stirring occasionally.
 Option to add more beef broth or water, if the amount of liquid is going down as it smokes.

 Storage: leftover chili can be stored in an airtight container in the fridge for up to 5 days or freeze in a freezer-safe container for up to 3 months.